-In one sense, the distinction between B2B buying psychology and B2C is a false one.
+In one sense, the distinction between B2B buyer psychology and B2C is a false one.
 Companies don’t buy services or products — human beings with concerns, fears, dreams, and goals do.
 In either case, we’re dealing with people.
 Whether you’re a B2B or a B2C company, you need to know how your buyers think and what motivates them to take action.
 But B2B psychology has a few nuances that you should know about if you’re selling business services or products.

-1. Motivations of the B2B Buyer
+1. Motivations of the B2B buyer

 The B2B buyer is often motivated differently than a B2C consumer.
-While both buyers’ motivations are founded in Maslow’s hierarchy of needs, they manifest differently in work life versus personal life.
+While both buyers’ motivations are founded in Maslow’s hierarchy of needs, they manifest differently in work-life versus personal life.
 Here’s what motivates the B2B buyer:

 - Pain Points – Prospects care about their pain points and what your products or services can do to solve those problems.
 Pain points can be overarching issues that the business is facing or more personal challenges a buyer faces, such as not having enough time to fulfill the requirements of a boss.